Sir Frederick Shaw, 3rd Baronet

 Sir Frederick Shaw, 3rd Baronet (11 December 1799 – 30 June 1876) was an Irish Conservative MP in the United Kingdom Parliament, and a judge.

-He was the second son of Colonel Sir Robert Shaw, Bt of Bushy Park, Dublin and his first wife Maria Wilkinson, daughter and heiress of Abraham Wilkinson.
+He was the second son of Colonel Sir Robert Shaw, Baronet of Bushy Park, Dublin and his first wife Maria Wilkinson, daughter and heiress of Abraham Wilkinson.
 He became a member of the Privy Council of Ireland on 15 January 1835.
 Shaw became the 3rd Baronet on 19 February 1869 on the death of his elder brother Robert.

 He attended Trinity College Dublin (BA and MA 1832, LLB and LLD 1841), and subsequently Brasenose College, University of Oxford (BA).
 He became a member of King's Inns, Dublin and was called to the Irish Bar in 1822.
 He held the judicial offices of Recorder of Dublin, (a part-time municipal judge) and also of Dundalk.
 His status as a judge did not debar him from sitting in the House of Commons, although the propriety of the dual role was frequently questioned, and in 1832 there was an unsuccessful move in the Commons to make him vacate the Recordership.
 On the other hand, he was praised as a hardworking and conscientious magistrate.

-He married on 16 March 1819, Thomasine Emily, the daughter of Hon.
-George Jocelyn, MP, of Newport, County Tipperary, Member of Parliament for Dundalk and Thomasine Bowen, and granddaughter of Robert Jocelyn, 1st Earl of Roden.
+He married on 16 March 1819, Thomasine Emily, the daughter of George Jocelyn, MP, of Newport, County Tipperary, Member of Parliament for Dundalk and Thomasine Bowen, and granddaughter of Robert Jocelyn, 1st Earl of Roden.
 They had eight children.
 Thomasine died in 1859.

 He was MP for Dublin City in 1830–1831 and 1832.
 He represented Dublin University, 1832–1848.
 He resigned his seat by becoming Steward of the Chiltern Hundreds.
 He was generally regarded as the leader of the Irish Conservative Party.